XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) are among the most energetic transient phenomena in the Universe, releasing isotropic-equivalent energies of $E_{\mathrm{iso}} \sim 10^{48-55}$~erg within seconds \citep{piran2005a,kumar2015a}.
-Historically, GRBs have been divided into two main populations based on the durations (\tgrb) and spectral hardness of their prompt emission \citep{mazets1981a,kouveliotou1993a}: short bursts ($T_{90} < 2$~s), typically associated with the mergers of compact objects such as neutron stars \citep{eichler1989a,abbott2017a}, and long bursts ($T_{90} > 2$~s) typically linked to the core-collapse of massive stars \citep{hjorth2003a,woosley2012a}.
-However, the increasing number of long GRBs attributed to compact object mergers challenges a purely duration-based classification \citep{rastinejad2022a,troja2022a,yang2022a,gompertz2023a}.
-Their brief and intense flashes of high-energy radiation, followed by long-lived afterglows across the electromagnetic spectrum, make them unique laboratories for studying relativistic outflows and particle acceleration \citep{kumar2015a}, and they can serve as powerful probes of stellar evolution and the high-redshift Universe \citep[e.g.,][]{savaglio2006a,tanvir2009a,schady2017a,saccardi2023a}.
+Historically, GRBs have been divided into two main populations based on their duration (\tgrb) and the spectral hardness of their prompt emission \citep{mazets1981a,kouveliotou1993a}: short bursts ($T_{90} < 2$~s), typically associated with the mergers of compact objects such as neutron stars \citep{eichler1989a,abbott2017a}, and long bursts ($T_{90} > 2$~s), typically linked to the core collapse of massive stars \citep{hjorth2003a,woosley2012a}.
+However, the increasing number of long GRBs attributed to compact object mergers challenges a purely duration-based classification \citep{rastinejad2022a,troja2022a,yang2022a,gompertz2023a}, while events such as GRB~200826A, a short GRB associated with a collapsar, further challenge the traditional GRB classification scheme \citep[e.g.,][]{ahumada2021a,zhang2021a}.
+Their brief and intense flashes of high-energy radiation followed by long-lived afterglows across the electromagnetic spectrum, make GRBs unique laboratories for studying relativistic outflows and particle acceleration \citep{kumar2015a}, and they can serve as powerful probes of stellar evolution and the high-redshift Universe \citep[e.g.,][]{savaglio2006a,tanvir2009a,schady2017a,saccardi2023a}.

+Long GRBs extend toward softer spectral regimes \citep{amati2002a, ghirlanda2004a}, and depending on their hardness ratio or peak energy ($E_{\rm peak}$), events are classified as X-ray flashes \citep[XRFs;][]{heise2001a,kippen2001a,barraud2003a,pasquale2006a} or X-ray–rich GRBs \citep[XRRs;][]{sakamoto2008a}.
+In luminosity space, long GRBs also appear to extend toward lower luminosities, forming a continuum that includes low-luminosity GRBs \citep{liang2007a}.
+First detected by \textit{BeppoSAX} \citep{boella1997a} and \textit{High Energy Transient Explorer 2} \citep[HETE-2;][]{ricker2003a}, XRFs are characterized by a prompt emission dominated by X-ray photons ($E_{\textrm{peak}}^{\textrm{obs}} \lesssim 30~\mathrm{keV}$) and little or no detectable gamma-ray emission \citep{heise2001a}.

+Several XRFs have been well studied through rapid response and long-term multiwavelength follow-up, including XRF~020903 \citep[e.g.,][]{sakamoto2004a,soderberg2004a}, XRF~030723 \citep[e.g.,][]{fynbo2004a,tominaga2004a,butler2005a}, XRF~050416A \citep[e.g.,][]{holland2006a}, XRF~060218/SN~2006aj \citep[e.g.,][]{campana2006a,ferrero2006a,mazzali2006a,mirabal2006a,modjaz2006a,soderberg2006a,sollerman2006a,pian2006a,toma2007a}, and XRF~080109/SN~2008D \citep[e.g.,][]{chevalier2008a,mazzali2008a,soderberg2008a,maund2009a,malesani2009a,modjaz2009a}.
+The current sample indicates that despite their soft spectra, XRFs share many of the observational properties of classical long GRBs, including comparable durations, the presence of X-ray and optical afterglows, associations with supernovae (SNe) Type Ic with broad lines (BLs), and similar host-galaxy environments \citep{sakamoto2008a, bi2018a}.
+However, some events such as XRF~080109/SN~2008D were associated with a SN Type~Ib rather than a Ic-BL, suggesting that the origins of XRFs may be diverse \citep[e.g.,][]{chevalier2008a,mazzali2008a}.